rogtobias/CS-Word-Counter/README.md

 ## Specs

-* _If the user doesn't input both a word and a sentence to be checked, and doesn't click submit, nothing happens.(ex. input:(left blank) => output: nothing)_
+* _If the user doesn't input both a word and a sentence to be checked, and doesn't click submit, nothing happens.(ex. input:(left blank) => output: nothing) - The reason why I chose this as the simplest is because nothing is nothingness._
-* _If the user inputs a single word in the word to be checked field and a sentence without a matching single word, the output will be zero matching words.(ex. input:(single word):sun, input:(sentence):See Spot run.:submit => output: 0)_
+* _If the user inputs a single word in the word to be checked field and a sentence without a matching single word, the output will be zero matching words.(ex. input:(single word):sun, input:(sentence):See Spot run.:submit => output: 0) - The reason why I chose this as the second simplest is because if it doesn't find any matches, the output will be what the counter was initialized with, zero._
-* _If the user inputs a single word in the word to be checked field and a sentence containing the word, the output will count how many times that word is repeated in the sentence.(ex. input:(single word):day, input:(sentence):The day was sunny, but the day wasn't bright.:submit => output:2)_
+* _If the user inputs a single word in the word to be checked field and a sentence containing the word, the output will count how many times that word is repeated in the sentence.(ex. input:(single word):day, input:(sentence):The day was sunny, but the day wasn't bright.:submit => output:2) - The reason why I chose this as the third simplest is because it will count the number of times the word is used._
 * _If the user inputs a single word in the word to be checked field and/ or a sentence that has both upper and lower case letters.
-The app will still produce the correct output.(ex. input:(single word):LoNg, input:(sentence):ThE lOnG rOaD was Made Longer By THE LoNG dAY.:submit => output:2)
+The app will still produce the correct output.(ex. input:(single word):LoNg, input:(sentence):ThE lOnG rOaD was Made Longer By THE LoNG dAY.:submit => output:2) - The reason why I chose this as the hardest is because the logic will have to do some converting to catch proper pronouns for example, if that is what's being searched for.

 ## Known Bugs